Computation of conformal invariants: Domains exterior to thin rectangles

 where $0<d<0.5$ (see the Figure~\ref{fig:two-rec}).
 We use the MATLAB function \verb|annq| presented in Subsection~\ref{sc:comp-cap} with $n=2^{15}$ to compute the capacity of $G$ for several values of $d$.
 When $d=0$, the two rectangles reduced to the two slits $[\i/2,1+\i/2]$ and $[-\i/2,1-\i/2]$.
 For these two slits, we can use the numerical method presented in Section~\ref{sc:two-slits} to compute the capacity of the domain in the exterior to these two slits.
 The obtained results are presented at the bottom of Table~\ref{tab:two-rec}.

-Let $R_1$ be the unbounded doubly connected domain in the exterior to the two slits $[\i/2,1+\i/2]$ and $[-\i/2,1-\i/2]$ (corresponding to $d=0$).
+Let $R_1$ be the unbounded doubly connected domain exterior to the two slits $[\i/2,1+\i/2]$ and $[-\i/2,1-\i/2]$ (corresponding to $d=0$).
 The exact value of the capacity of $R_1$ can be computed.
-For $0<k<1$, consider the unbounded doubly connected domain $R_2$ in the exterior of the two slits $[-1/k,-1]$ and $[1,1/k]$.
+For $0<k<1$, consider the unbounded doubly connected domain $R_2$ exterior to the two slits $[-1/k,-1]$ and $[1,1/k]$.
 Then the M\"obius transform

-maps the domain $R_2$ onto the unbounded doubly connected domain $R_3$ in the exterior of the two slits $[-1,0]$ and $[s,+\infty]$ where $s=\Psi(1)=4k/(1-k)^2$.
+maps the domain $R_2$ onto the unbounded doubly connected domain $R_3$ exterior to the two slits $[-1,0]$ and $[s,+\infty]$ where $s=\Psi(1)=4k/(1-k)^2$.
 Thus, the capacity of the domain $R_2$ equals to the capacity of $R_3$ which can be expressed by~\cite[5.60 (1)]{vu88}

 Here $\mu$ is the function defined in \eqref{mu}.